 Ductless mini-split heat pumps are an excellent option for retrofitting older homes with baseboard heating.
 They’re great for additions when it is too difficult or expensive to extend existing ductwork in a centrally ducted heating system.
 Ductless systems also come in handy when trying to service hard-to heat spaces like attics, sunrooms and basements.

-HOW OFTEN SHOULD I HAVE MY DUCTLESS MINI SPLIT CLEANED AND MAINTAINED?… You should follow the same cleaning and maintenance schedule as what is recommended for centrally ducted systems.
+You should follow the same cleaning and maintenance schedule as what is recommended for centrally ducted systems.
 At least one annual service helps maintain system efficiency and indoor air quality.

 Here are the basic steps to maintaining a ductless mini-split.